micro-ROS/micro-ROS_openmanipulator_demo/README.md

  1. Install an Ubuntu Server 18.04.4 64-bits for arm64 architectures in the SD card using [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)
  2. Once the SD card flashing is done WLAN password can be set in the file `boot/network-config`
  3. Connect the Raspberry Pi to its power supply and use `ssh` to obtain a console.
 Initial user:password will be `ubuntu:ubuntu` but you will be asked to modify it after the first login.
- 4. Create a SWAP partition:
+ 4. (OPTIONAL IN LOW RAM DEVICES) Create a SWAP partition:

 ```bash
 sudo fallocate -l 1G /swapfile